 - Answering questions on Quora’s Financial Planning or Investment Pages

-- Creating How-To Videos that walk a user through actions they need to take, step-by-step (like this one on setting up a self-directed IRA)
+- Creating How-To Videos that walk a user through actions they need to take, step-by-step

 - e-books (check out David Grant’s Dollars & Sense for Teachers)